j-mendez/apigen/README.md

 # apigen

 Auto generate api routes for development and production.
 Use mocks to build api routes for local envs.
 Works perfect for next.js and deno.
 The fastest way to build your API and test with confidence.
+Generate over 10k different lambdas in seconds.

 ## Getting Started